 Public Service salary cost

-Expenditure on base salaries is the single largest component of personnel expenditure (others include superannuation, overtime, redundancy costs, and so on).
+The size of the Public Service workforce and expenditure on their base salaries are the largest component of personnel expenditure (others include superannuation, overtime, redundancy costs, and so on).
 The total salary cost shown in the first tab on the chart below is calculated by multiplying the number of FTE employees in the Public Service by the average annual FTE base salary.
 These are approximate annual salary costs and don’t represent total personnel expenditure.

-By occupation group, the largest increase in absolute salary cost was in Information Professionals: up $159.7 million or 19.2%%.
-The largest proportional increase was in ICT Professionals and Technicians, up $44.6 million or 20.2%.
+By occupation group, the largest increase in absolute salary cost was in Inspectors and Regulatory Officers: up $83.9 million or 10.0%.
+The largest proportional increase was in Contact Centre Workers up $65.0 million or 22.3%.

 Performance pay: Superannuation: Redundancy

 Performance pay is defined as a one-off payment to staff in recognition of outstanding performance, excluding one-off payments made in lieu of other remuneration adjustments.
-In the year to 30 June 2023, 0.2% or 126 Public Service employees received a performance pay with the average value of $3,100 (see the first tab on the chart below).
-These figures are like previous years, maintaining the low proportion of people in the Public Service receiving performance payments (0.2%).
+In the year to 30 June 2024, 0.01% or 6 Public Service employees received a performance pay with the average value of $3,100 (see the first tab on the chart below).
+These figures are like previous years, a reflection of the low proportion of people in the Public Service receiving performance payments (0.2%).